mdl29/donkeycarLPH/README.md

 ## 🧪 Create your ansible recipe

 ***
 If you wanted to use our features and improvements you should create your own recipe book with your wanted recipes.
-Indeed, ansible have a configuration file where we specifie what options ( recipe ) we want, so you have to modifie the [donkeycar.yml](ansible/donkeycar.yml) file and comments recipe who you don't want
+Indeed, ansible has a configuration file where we specifie what options ( recipe ) we want, so you have to modify the [donkeycar.yml](ansible/donkeycar.yml) file and comment recipies which you don't want

 ```yml
  roles: